 This course will consist of a four-week clinical affiliation occurring during the middle of the second semester of the sophomore year.
 The student performs basic patient skills as well as newly acquired patient care activities under the immediate supervision of the clinical instructor.
 Prerequisite: PTAS 2620 WITH MIN.
 GRADE OF C AND PTAS 2650 WITH MIN.
-GRADE OF C AND PTAS 2670 WITH MIN.
 GRADE OF C AND PTAS 2690 WITH MIN.
 GRADE OF C Corequisite: PTAS2720 (0/0/157.5/0)

-PTAS 2720 Advanced Clinical Management 0.5 credits

-This course applies the various elements of a professional healthcare provider while in the clinical setting that were introduced in PTAS 2520 Introduction to Clinical Management and PTAS 2620 Clinical Management Corequisite: PTAS2700 (7.5/0/0/0)
+PTAS 2720 Advanced Clinical Management 0.5 credits This course applies the various elements of a professional healthcare provider while in the clinical setting that were introduced in PTAS 2520 Introduction to Clinical Management and PTAS 2620 Clinical Management Corequisite: PTAS2700 (7.5/0/0/0)

-PTAS 2770 Orthopedic Assessment and
+PTAS 2770 Orthopedic Assessment and Intervention II

-Intervention II 2.5 credits

-This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the body.
+2.5 credits This course will provide the student with the opportunity to understand the musculoskeletal structure and function of each major joint of the upper extremity.
 The student will assess movement and strength through goniometry and manual muscle testing.
-The student will also learn application of interventions for specific orthopedic and surgical conditions for the lower extremity and spine.
+The student will also learn application of interventions for specific orthopedic and surgical conditions for the upper extremity.
 Prerequisite: PTAS 2620 WITH MIN.
 GRADE OF C AND PTAS 2650 WITH MIN.
+GRADE OF C AND PTAS 2670 WITH MIN.
 GRADE OF C AND PTAS 2690 WITH MIN.
 GRADE OF C Corequisite: PTAS2771 (37.5/0/0/0)